cpaniaguam/dsa201f21/Labs/Lab2.md

 - If your sample statistic *looks* extreme, you might think it came from another population.
 But how large/small should it be to be tagged extreme?
 - If your sample statistic looks typical, you might think it came from your original target population.
 ## Case study
 Say that you have the annual income of 100 people that live in a specific county, either Oak County or Kao County.
 You know from a previous study that the annual income in Oak County is normally distributed with mean of $50,000 and standard deviation of $10,000.
-You also know that the annual income in Kao County is $45,000 with standard deviation of $15,000.
+You also know that the annual income in Kao County has a mean of $45,000 with standard deviation of $15,000.

 ```r
 set.seed(123)